-- (b) "Change in ownership survey" means a full survey of a new licensee due to a change in ownership.
-Change in ownership surveys must be completed within six months after the department's issuance of a new license due to a change in ownership. - (c) "Core survey" means periodic inspection of home care providers to determine ongoing compliance with the home care requirements, focusing on the essential health and safety requirements.
+(c) "Core survey" means periodic inspection of home care providers to determine ongoing compliance with the home care requirements, focusing on the essential health and safety requirements.
 Core surveys are available to licensed home care providers who have been licensed for three years and surveyed at least once in the past three years with the latest survey having no widespread violations beyond Level 1 as provided in subdivision 11.
-Providers must also not have had any substantiated licensing complaints, substantiated complaints against the agency under the Vulnerable Adults Act or Maltreatment of Minors Act, or an enforcement action as authorized in section 144A.475 in the past three years. - (1) The core survey for basic home care providers must review compliance in the following areas: - 8.16 (i) reporting of maltreatment;
+Providers must also not have had any substantiated licensing complaints, substantiated complaints against the agency under the Vulnerable Adults Act or Maltreatment of Minors Act, or an enforcement action as authorized in section 144A.475 in the past three years.

-- 8.17 (ii) orientation to and implementation of the home care bill of rights; - 8.18 (iii) statement of home care services; - 8.19 (iv) initial evaluation of clients and initiation of services; - (v) client review and monitoring; - (vi) service plan agreement implementation and changes to the service plan agreement; - 8.22 (vii) client complaint and investigative process; - (viii) competency of unlicensed personnel; and - 8.24 (ix) infection control. - 8.25 (2) For comprehensive home care providers, the core survey must include everything in the basic core survey plus these areas: - 8.27 (i) delegation to unlicensed personnel; - 8.28 (ii) assessment, monitoring, and reassessment of clients; and - 8.29 (iii) medication, treatment, and therapy management.
+- (1) The core survey for basic home care providers must review compliance in the following areas: - 8.11 (i) reporting of maltreatment;

-(e) (d) "Full survey" means the periodic inspection of home care providers to determine ongoing compliance with the home care requirements that cover the core survey areas and all the legal requirements for home care providers.
+- (ii) orientation to and implementation of the home care bill of rights; - 8.13 (iii) statement of home care services; - 8.14 (iv) initial evaluation of clients and initiation of services; - (v) client review and monitoring; - 8.16 (vi) service plan agreement implementation and changes to the service plan agreement; - 8.17 (vii) client complaint and investigative process; - 8.18 (viii) competency of unlicensed personnel; and - 8.19 (ix) infection control. - (2) For comprehensive home care providers, the core survey must include everything in the basic core survey plus these areas: - 8.22 (i) delegation to unlicensed personnel; - 8.23 (ii) assessment, monitoring, and reassessment of clients; and - 8.24 (iii) medication, treatment, and therapy management. - (e) (d) "Full survey" means the periodic inspection of home care providers to determine ongoing compliance with the home care requirements that cover the core survey areas and all the legal requirements for home care providers.
 A full survey is conducted for all temporary licensees and, for licensees that receive licenses due to an approved change in ownership, for providers who do not meet the requirements needed for a core survey, and when a surveyor identifies unacceptable client health or safety risks during a core survey.
 A full survey must include all the tasks identified as part of the core survey and any additional review deemed necessary by the department, including additional observation, interviewing, or records review of additional clients and staff.